jerrycluo/KS_take_home_assignment/README.md

 }
 ```

+## Data
+You should use daily adjusted close data for your beta calculation.
+A free data provider that you can use is the yfinance library.

-## Task 2
+## Tests
 Write the appropriate amount of tests to thoroughly cover your endpoint's code.

+## Share
+Add @Kabui2021 as a contributor to your project when you are finished.

+## How your code will be evaluated
+Your code will be evaluated on the following criteria:
+* Correctness: Is the code completed?
+Does it function has instructed?
+* Quality: Is the code readable and well structured?
+* Tests: Do your tests cover the code well?